Logo

 Nichiren was a charismatic leader who attracted many followers during both his missionary trips and his exiles.

-Nichiren maintained to his women followers that they were equally able to attain enlightenment.
+Nichiren taught his followers that women were equally able to attain enlightenment.

-Nichiren set a high standard of leadership and, in his writings, shared his rationale and strategies with them, openly urging them to share his conviction and struggles.
+Nichiren wrote to them often, sharing his rationale and strategies with them, openly urging them to share his conviction and struggles.

 Nichiren claimed the precedent for shitei funi is a core theme of the Lotus Sutra, especially in chapters 21 and 22 where the Buddha entrusts the future propagation of the sutra to the gathered bodhisattvas.